sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Crushing Weight

 Your powers of telekinesis know no bounds.
-When you use this feature you exert an invisible force of pressure that can counter a starshipís engines or crumple a blast door like a sheet of paper.
+When you use this feature you exert an invisible force of pressure that can counter a starship√≠s engines or crumple a blast door like a sheet of paper.
 As an action you can spend 1 or more exertion and make a ranged psionic attack against an object you can see.
 On a hit, you deal 1d12 force damage for each point of exertion that you spend.

 Alternatively, you can choose to do no damage but instead to halt a vehicle or starship which is not moving at FTL speed.
-Spend exertion equal to the shipís grade (minimum 1 exertion).
-The shipís speed is reduced to 0 until the start of your next turn.
+Spend exertion equal to the ship√≠s grade (minimum 1 exertion).
+The ship√≠s speed is reduced to 0 until the start of your next turn.

 Impervious Defense